Koha-Community/kohadocs/source/systempreferences.rst

 OAI-PMH:ConfFile specify a YAML configuration file which list available metadata formats and XSL file used to create them from marcxml records.

-For more information, see the :ref:`sample conf file <sample-oai-conf-file-label>` in the appendix.
+For more information, see the :ref:`sample conf file <sample-oai-conf-file-label>` section.

 .. _oai-pmh:deletedrecord-label: